Facebook loves video

 Gary Vaynerchuk and other successful marketers have been adding progress bars to their Facebook videos.

-But the Facebook interface has a progress bar.
+But the Facebook interface has a progress bar, doesn’t it?
 Progress bars on progress bars doesn’t seem very genius, does it?

-It works because the built-in progress bar is usually hidden unless the user taps the screen to adjust the volume or use the other video controls.
+It works because the platform’s progress bar is usually hidden unless the user taps the screen to adjust the volume or use the other video controls.